anishpimple/Cloudformation-CA1-Project/README.md

 1. Create an EC2 key pair named "Security-key" in your AWS account
 2. Create an IAM role named "EC2-CloudFormation-Role" with the necessary permissions
 3. Deploy the CloudFormation stack using the template in the repository
+4. Obtain an Elastic IP and associate it to the EC2 instance

 ### GitHub Setup